covidsafewatch/website/input/about/index.md

 # Richard Nelson

 I'm a professional software engineer of 16 years, 8 of which have been in mobile app development and leadership.
 I have a strong interest in infosec, and my <a href="https://docs.google.com/document/d/1sviVey1jCk97BACwkAJMctG8rFlC7Mf8pMpluW6VOQw/edit">research into the iPhone application background behaviour</a> identified a coding error as a contributing factor preventing COVIDSafe from working effectively.
-I discovered a denial of service vulnerability (<a href="https://cve.mitre.org/cgi-bin/cvekey.cgi?keyword=CVE-2020%E2%80%9312717">CVE-2020–12717</a>) in COVIDSafe that [redacted].
+I discovered a <a href="/issue-register/cve-2020-12717-ios-bluetooth-denial-of-service">denial of service vulnerability</a> (CVE-2020–12717) in COVIDSafe.

 Follow <a href="https://twitter.com/wabzqem">me on Twitter</a> for the latest updates.